 Advisory committees exist for every level of the Federal Government.
 Some oversee particular programs, others advise offices, directorates, or agencies, and there are a range of Presidentially-appointed panels, too.
 This session provides an understanding about those committees – including how they work (in theory and in practice), why they might not work, how their membership is chosen, and whom they are intended to influence and then actually influence.
 Being an effective member on one of these committees often requires different strategy and tactics from what works in a university setting.
 The speakers will give thoughts on why it’s important to serve and will explain in some detail the dynamics of how issues get raised and vetted, and how outcomes get finalized and disseminated.

 Elizabeth Grossman, Microsoft

 This session provides an opportunity for participants to start putting into practice some of the things they’ve learned.
 Participants will get a sense of how policymakers approach meetings with researchers and how researchers can be best prepared to deliver useful input.
 In this first part of the session, Elizabeth Grossman will describe typical interactions with Congressional staff, provide tips and techniques to make those interactions productive, and assign homework that participants will prepare for part two of the session, Tuesday morning.

 |04:45 PM||Expert Panel- Communicating the Importance of the Field

 Dahlia Sokolov, House Science, Space and Technology Committee Minority Staff

-Participants will hear from a panel featuring current staff from the House Science, Space and Technology Committee.
+Participants will hear from a panel featuring current staff from the House Science, Space, and Technology Committee and the Senate Armed Services Committee.
 They will discuss the unique difficulties of communicating the value of research to policymakers, and the difficulties of prioritizing science investments in the current political climate.
 Arguments that are helpful and those that are ineffective will be surveyed.
 Protocol for interactions and follow-up will also be discussed.